akumuli/Akumuli/README.md

 * Accepts unordered data (at some configurable extent).
 * Real-time compression (up to 2.5 bytes per element on appropriate data).
 * Simple query language based on JSON over HTTP.
-* Query results returned using chunked transfer encoding at rate 50MB/second (about 1M data points/second).
+* Query results returned using chunked transfer encoding at rate about 50MB/second (about 1M data points/second).
 * Series are organized using metrics and tags.
-* Time-series can be clustered by time (find aggregate for each 5sec interval).
+* Time-series can be groupped by time (find aggregate for each 5sec interval).
-* Time-series can be merged together using tags.
+* Time-series can be joined together by tags.
 * Resampling (PAA transform), sliding window methods.
 * Random sampling.
 * Frequent items and heavy hitters.